The Royal School

 Update on provisional opening of the Free School; Now confirmed as September 2016

-The Royal School is currently accepting applications for Reception, Years 2,3,4 and Years 8, 9,10 and 12
+The Royal School is currently accepting applications for Reception, Years 2,3,4 and Years 8, 9,10 and 12 for September 2015

 As you know, The Royal School has been waiting for an urgent update from the Department for Education (DfE) on the admissions arrangements and other practical implications of their provisional approval for The Royal to open as a Free School in September 2015.
 During this period, the School has been working extremely hard to make the September opening a reality and has been reviewing from a school perspective the practical implications for pupils and staff of delivering the very challenging technical, financial and legal deadlines, which the DfE are requiring the School to have in place.
 In working through this, the School's paramount concern has been to ensure that it is able to achieve the imminent opening whilst maintaining the excellence of the educational offer to our pupils.